David (Bernini): Subject matter

 The sculpture shows a scene from the Old Testament First Book of Samuel.
 The Israelites are at war with the Philistines whose champion, Goliath, has challenged the Israelite army to settle the conflict by single combat.
 The young shepherd David has just taken up the challenge, and is about to slay Goliath with a stone from his sling:

 David's clothing is typical of shepherd's attire.
 At his feet lies the armour of Israel's King, Saul, given to David for battle.
-The armor was shed, as David was unaccustomed to it and he can fight better without.
+The armor was shed, as it was too large and David was unaccustomed to it and he can fight better without.
 At his feet is his harp, often included as an iconographic device of David in reference to David the Psalmist and being a talented harpist.

 Influences

 The biblical David was a popular subject among Renaissance artists and had been treated by sculptors such as Donatello (c.1440s), Verrocchio (1473-1475) and Michelangelo (1501-1504).
 Bernini's David, though engaging with these works, differed from them in some significant ways.